 How to Bake Muffins Bakery Style

 To make beautifully domed and delicious blueberry muffins, we pre-heat the oven to a higher initial temperature.
-The first five minutes we bake the muffins at a high temperature, forcing them up.
+For the first five minutes, we bake the muffins at a high temperature, forcing them up.

 Then we reduce the temperature to 375F (190C) to bake through for twelve-ish minutes.
 This works on most muffin recipes, including this easy blueberry muffins recipe!